Keeping in contact with legal advisers

 How many numbers am I allowed to have on my PIN?

 You are allowed to have 20 social numbers added to your PIN and 15 legal/confidential numbers.
-But you can apply for more if you need them.
+But you can apply for more.
+These numbers are not automatically kept on your PIN when you transfer prisons.

 What if I have an urgent legal matter and no money on my PIN?